bright/new-www/_posts/2018-04-12-5-ways-to-benefit-from-typescript-in-react.md

 ## The basics – Components

-The components in React are in most cases an ES6 classes that extend React-provided `Component` class.
-TypeScript is adding two generic arguments to this base class definition – first one defines what our props are and the second is for the local component’s state.
+The components in React are in most cases ES6 classes that extend React-provided `Component` class.
+TypeScript is adding two generic arguments to this base class definition – the first one defines what our props are and the second is for the local component’s state.

 ```typescript
 interface HelloProps {